goszpeti/conan_explorer/README.md

 Conan Config
 - view and edit your profiles
-- view and edit your remotes - with multilogin to the same arifactory server for multiple remotes
+- view and edit your remotes - with multi-login to the same artifactory server for multiple remotes
 - see the most important paths and config at one glance

 Plugin Mechanism